snarayanank2/linkedin/README.md

 linkedin salesnav connect --batch-size=100 --message='Hi {first_name}, I would like to connect with you'
 ```

-* Save search results on your network based on search url (TODO)
+* Save search results on your network based on search url
 ```
-linkedin network search --url=""
+linkedin network search --url=<search-url> --start-page=2 --num-pages=4
 ```

 * Follow people in your network (TODO)

 ```
-linkedin network follow --batch-size=200
+linkedin network follow --batch-size=100
 ```

-* Connect with people in your network (2nd degree only) (TODO)
+* Connect with people in your network (2nd degree only)

 ```
 linkedin network connect --batch-size=100 --message='Hi {first_name}, I would like to connect with you.
 Both of us know {common_name}'
 ```

-* To withdraw old invitations to connect
+* To withdraw old invitations to connect (TODO: This is currently broken)
 ```
 linkedin invitations withdraw
 ```